Reference

 Shape library · 24 transitions

-Brume’s LFOs, step sequencer transitions, and modulation assignment response curves all draw from the same 24-shape library — ported from the Formfactor plugin.
-Each shape has a descriptive name (shown large) and its engineering enum name (shown below) for scripting and preset editing.
+Brume’s LFOs, step sequencer transitions, and modulation assignment response curves all draw from the same 24-shape library, ported from the Formfactor plugin.
+Each shape has a descriptive name (shown large) and its engineering enum name (shown below) for scripting and patch editing.
 The default shape is Caffeinated (ChaosHeavy), a pseudo-random walk chosen as the default because it’s the most musically surprising of the 24.

 Mixer